Horizontal-org/Tella-website/docs/Get Started/android.md

 **Import your files to Tella.** Go to any of the folders inside Tella and tap the + Button > Import from device.
 Choose the file you’d like to keep inside Tella and a copy of the file will be stored encrypted and hidden on Tella.
-Keep in mind that the original file on your phone will not be deleted automatically, you will need to manually delete it.
+You will be asked to  chose if you want to delete or keep the original file from your device.
 Tella will be unlocked while you choose your files for a maximum of three (3) minutes.

 <div class="gifs">
     <img src="/img/getting-started/android/import.gif" alt="gif that shows how to import files in Tella" title="import files in Tella" />